-Important thing to note here is that Power BI dataflow is available with Premium capacity.
-So if you are having Premium workspace then make sure to use Power BI dataflow to applying transformation steps for achieving better performance.
+The important thing to note here is that Power BI dataflow is available with Premium capacity.
+So if you are having Premium workspace then make sure to use Power BI dataflow to apply transformation steps for achieving better performance.

-Step 4: Reduce Number of Images used in the Report
+Step 4: Reduce the Number of Images used in the Report

-In some of the reports there is a requirement for using multiple images but as a developer we should use lesser number of images as using lot of images in the report reduces the performance of the report and report take a lot of time to render the image.
+In some of the reports, there is a requirement for using multiple images but as a developer, we should use a lesser number of images as using a lot of images in the report reduces the performance of the report and the report take a lot of time to render the image.

 Also, you can convert the image to base 64 if the image file size is more.
-You will be facing difficulty in using image of larger data size so converting image to base64 is a good choice.
+You will be facing difficulty in using images of larger data sizes so converting images to base64 is a good choice.

-Step 5: Reduce number of Visuals in the Report
+Step 5: Reduce the number of Visuals in the Report

-For better performance of Report, it is essential to reduce the total number of visual in the page of the report.
-There are two options for one is the use a visual which can replace multiple visuals such as small multiple visuals in Power BI which is now generally available in July 2021 update.
+For better performance of the Report, it is essential to reduce the total number of visuals on the page of the report.
+There are two options one is the use of a visual which can replace multiple visuals such as small multiple visuals in Power BI which is now generally available in the July 2021 update.

-So, main point is to explain is to use single visual instead of multiple visual as multiple visual take time to render while loading in Power BI Service.
+So, the main point is to explain to use a single visual instead of multiple visuals as multiple visuals take time to render while loading in Power BI Service.

 Step 6: Use Star Schema for Better Performance

-It has been proved practically that best schema for preparing data model on the Power BI side is Star Schema.
-Please check out Guy in a Cube vedio for more detail.
+It has been proved practically that the best schema for preparing a data model on the Power BI side is Star Schema.
+Please check out Guy in a Cube video for more detail.

 Step 7: Evaluate Custom Visual Performance

-Sometime we have to use Custom Visual into the report for meeting the expectation of the client which is not possible through standard visuals available in Power BI.
+Sometimes we have to use Custom Visual in the report for meeting the expectation of the client which is not possible through standard visuals available in Power BI.

-But there is constraint that all custom visual available in the marketplace are not optimized for best performance.
-Using such visual can cause performance issue in the report.
+But there is a constraint that all custom visuals available in the marketplace are not optimized for best performance.
+Using such visuals can cause performance issues in the report.

-So, it is essential to be cautious while using custom visual into the report.
+So, it is essential to be cautious while using custom visuals in the report.

 Step 8: Use Optimized DAX Formula